Q&A /

 AC Leaks

 However, it's possible for turbine vents to pull conditioned air from the inside of your home.
-Modern building principals and most model building codes mandate that you have soffit ventilation vents that act as intake air locations.
+Modern building principles and most model building codes mandate that you have soffit ventilation vents that act as intake air locations.

-As air is pulled from the attic space by the turbine vent, ridge vent or even an electric powered fan, the same amount of air must be allowed to flow into the attic space where the roof passes over the exterior walls of the home.
+As air is pulled from the attic space by the turbine vent, ridge vent, or even an electric-powered fan, the same amount of air must be allowed to flow into the attic space where the roof passes over the exterior walls of the home.

 If there is not enough soffit air coming in, then the vents may create a partial vacuum in the attic space.
 To relieve this pressure, the vacuum may pull air from the inside of your home.
 This is not a good idea.